GooeyComps/gooey-interpreter/documentation/source/Objects.rst

 When setting the *size* of the TextBox using integers for width and height, the integers will set the width and height by **character count**.
 For example, size 15 10 will create a TextBox 15 *characters* across, with ten *lines* of height.

-The smallest a TextBox can be is size 13 6.

 Example syntax::

  make TextBox tb with text "Write your answer here".